charles-ivy-wang/Google-2.0-Clone/README.md

 This project is inspired by a -[YouTube tutorial](https://www.youtube.com/watch?v=0yboGn8errU&list=PLjwm_8O3suyMMs7kfDD-p-yIhlmEgJkDj) by  GreatStake, and adapted for deeper learning and customization.

 ### Potential Improvements of this project
-- The prompt and previous chat should save in the same page instead loading into a new page
+- Prompts and previous chats should be saved and displayed on the same page, rather than loading into a new one.
-- Better animation
+- Improved animations for a smoother user experience.
-- Larger suggestion promp pool
+- Expanded pool of suggested prompts for more variety.
-- Functionality added to the sidebar buttons (help, etc)
+- Sidebar buttons (e.g., Help, etc.) should have functional behavior implemented.